sni/grafana-pnp-datasource/README.md

-## PNP Grafana Datasource - a Grafana backend datasource using PNP4Nagios to access RRD files
+# PNP Grafana Datasource

+A Grafana backend datasource using PNP4Nagios to access RRD files.

-### Installation
+## Installation

 Search for `pnp` in the Grafana plugins directory or simply use the grafana-cli command: